What We Believe

 Of Civil Government

-We believe that civil government is of divine appointment, for the interests and good order of human society; that magistrates are to be prayed for, conscientiously honored and obeyed; except only in things opposed to the will of our Lord Jesus Christ; who is the only Lord of the conscience, and the coming King of kings of the earth.
+We believe that civil government is of divine appointment for the interests and good order of human society.
+Magistrates are to be prayed for, conscientiously honored, and obeyed, except only in things opposed to the will of our Lord Jesus Christ, who is the only Lord of the conscience and the coming King of kings of the earth.

 (Rom.
 13:1-7; Acts 23:5; Titus 3:1; Acts 4:19-20; Dan.
 3:17-18)